Haklim733/spark/docs/spark_session_guide.md

 ### Complete Working Example

-Here's a complete working configuration:
+Here's a complete working configuration with the new flexible system:

 **docker-compose.yaml**:
 ```yaml